phpvms/docs/versioned_docs/version-v7.x/installation/vhost.md

     ServerName yoursite.com
     ServerAlias www.yoursite.com

-    # Update these paths to the /public folder of phpVMS
+    # Update these paths to the /public folder of phpvms
     DocumentRoot /path/to/phpvms/public
     <Directory "/path/to/phpvms/public">
            Options FollowSymLinks